-The Culture and Citizenship replaces the old ERC program.
+The Culture and Citizenship in Quebec replaces the old Ethics and Religious Cultures program.
 The CCQ program allows students to develop analytical and reflexive skills by engaging in dialogue and critical thought, so that they will be prepared to exercise their role as citizens.
 Critical thinking and structured reflection that caringly and empathetically accounts for how ethical issues affect the lives of individuals are also essential to enlightened citizenship.
 The Culture and Citizenship in Québec program is therefore intended to meet three objectives: Prepare students to exercise citizenship in Québec society, help students learn to recognize themselves and others, and pursue the common good.